On the values of logarithmic residues along curves: Introduction

 \section{Introduction}

-Let $(D,0)$ be the germ of a reduced hypersurface in $(\C^n,0)$ defined by $f\in\Cx:=\C\lra{x_1,\ldots,x_n}$ and with ring $\co_D=\Cx/(f)$.
+Let $D$ be the germ of a reduced hypersurface in $(\C^n,0)$ defined by $f\in\Cx:=\C\lra{x_1,\ldots,x_n}$ and with ring $\co_D=\Cx/(f)$.
 In his fundamental paper~\cite{saitolog}, K.Saito introduces the notions of logarithmic vector fields, logarithmic differential forms and their residues.
-A logarithmic differential form is a meromorphic form with simple poles along $(D,0)$ such that its differential has also simple poles along $(D,0)$.
-A logarithmic $q$-form $\w$ may be written as:
+A logarithmic differential form is a meromorphic form on a neighbourhood of the origin in $\C^n$ which has simple poles along $D$ and such that its differential also has simple poles along $D$.
+A logarithmic $q$-form $\w$ satisfies:

 where $g\in\Cx$ does not induce a zero divisor in $\co_D$, $\xi$ is a holomorphic $(q-1)$-form and $\eta$ is a holomorphic $q$-form.
 Then, the logarithmic residue $\res^q(\w)$ of $\w$ is defined as the coefficient of $\frac{\dd f}{f}$, that is to say: with $\Omega^{q-1}_D$ the module of K\"ahler differentials on $D$ and $Q(\co_D)$ the total ring of fractions of $\co_D$.
-We denote by $\mc{R}_D$ the module of logarithmic residues of logarithmic $1$-forms.
+We denote by $\mc{R}_D$ the $\co_D$-module of logarithmic residues of logarithmic $1$-forms.

 \s